Analysis: The U.S. state with the most detailed corporate diversity disclosures

-Aerospace company Boeing Co (BA.N) was explicit, naming who among its dozen directors were women, Asian and African American.
-Agricultural giant Archer Daniels Midland Co (ADM.N) offered a more general accounting, saying its board was 55% diverse.
+(Reuters) - Aerospace company Boeing Co was explicit, naming who among its dozen directors were women, Asian and African American.
+Agricultural giant Archer Daniels Midland Co offered a more general accounting, saying its board was 55% diverse.

 Illinois officials have seen the range of responses from local companies - many with international profiles - to new state requirements they identify the gender and race or ethnicity of each board member.
 The regulators say they are going to push all to be more like Boeing.